St. Barts Arrival Briefing

-You'll probably have to come through St. Maarten to get here.
+You'll probably have to go through St. Maarten to arrive here.

 Language: French but you're not treated like dirt if you speak only English (as in Martinique ).
 Many people in the tourism sector speak English and don't hide the fact.

 Population: About 7,000 especially around the capital of Gustavia.

 Rainy Season: As in most of the Caribbean, it tends to be during summer and fall, when tropical depressions and storms are afoot.

 Temperatures: They average between 72F in winter and 86F in summer (22C-30C).

 Time Zone : Atlantic Standard Time, or Eastern Standard Time plus 1 hour.
 GMT -4.
 St. Barts does not observe Daylight Saving Time.
 In summer, the time period is the same as the U.S. East Coast.

 Electricity: 220 volts, 60 cycles.
 An adapter and plug will be required for most North American visitors.